pcelman/Todo-MaterialUI/README.md

-# Getting Started with Create React App
+# To Do app to showcase MaterialUI properties

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with react app

 ## Available Scripts